grpc/proposal/A3-channel-tracing.md

 In addition, the following terminology will be used:

 1.  a "Trace event" is an interesting thing that happens to a channel.
 Examples include things like creation, address resolution, subchannel creation, connectivity state changes.
+Some _Trace events_ (like a new subchannel being created), will refer to the ChannelData of the relevant channel or subchannel.
-2.  a "Channel trace" is a data structure responsible for holding all data for a single channel.
+2.  a "Channel trace" is a data structure responsible for holding all trace data for a single channel.
 This includes a list of _Trace events_, as well as metadata like the timestamp at which the channel was created.
-The _Channel trace_ also holds a list of _Channel trace_ object of its child channels (if it has any).
+The _Channel trace_ also holds a list of references to the channels or subchannels that are mentioned in the list of _Trace events_.

 ## Abstract